getAlby/lightning-benchmark/alby_loadtest/README.md

 ![](lnd_bbolt.png)
 ![](lnd_bbolt_latency.png)
-Apart from an outlier value we see that this specific setup can make around 22 TPS with a latency of about 5 seconds.
+We see that this specific setup can make around 22 TPS with a latency of about 5 seconds.
 We also wanted to look at the behaviour of LND after doing the load test of about 1M payments, and so we restarted both nodes to see how long that would take.
 We also tried compaction even though it is not very useful in this case (it won't lead to a much smaller database as we didn't close any channels beforehand).
 - LND-1: db size 5.5GB, restart time with compaction 22 minutes
 - LND-1: db size 5.5GB, restart time no compaction 14 minutes
 - LND-2: db size 1.6GB, restart time no compaction 4 minutes